On this page

 Employees can also offer valuable input into any changes and highlight potential issues prior to them arising.

-Find communication skills for managers on our website to help you build good processes.
+Visit our page on communication skills for managers to help you build good processes.

 If employees' hours or core requirements have changed, it is good practice to document this by reissuing job descriptions or making amendments as needed to employment contracts.